Linux Survival Basics

 When not to use it

-Do not delete files from this list without checking ownership and purpose.
+Do not run broad scans casually on busy systems or slow disks, and do not delete files from this list without checking ownership and purpose.

 next steps